Not all planning projects receive a warm welcome.

 How do objections to planning applications impact planning success?

 Generally, objections can raise substantial material planning grounds.
+If those material concerns are valid, it will certainly reduce the chance for approval, and require additional investigation by officers and applicant.
 In that case, the planning officer can refer the planning to the planning committee at the local authority.

 Examples of refused applications